purbon/slides-meetups-and-confs/ParentingProcesses/slides.md

 ## Culture

 * The hero effort culture, long working hours.
 * Not used to remote working, or work from home culture, need to be in the office even if not necessary.
-* Is empathy missing? should be there.
+* Is empathy missing?
+Should be there.

 ## Environment

 * Hard working environment, could be frightening for some people.
 * Companies hiring as if job was an extension of university.
-Ninja, hacker, ego driven in general.
+Ninja, Hacker, ego driven in general.
 * No hiring woman at certain ages, asking sometimes weird questions...